During the Napoleonic Wars, the Cossacks were Russia's unique and plentiful supply of irregular cavalry.

 Les mer

-During the Napoleonic Wars, the Cossacks were Russia's plentiful supply of irregular cavalry.
-This work details the various tribes that made up the Cossack nation, the social structure of Cossack life, and how they were organized and employed in war.
+A detailed account of the various tribes that made up the Cossack nation, the social structure of Cossack life, and how they were organised and employed in war.

 Les mer